 How does society see mental health disorders?
 Do we see it as an illness or do we abandon the person going through certain mental disorders?
-Do we signpost them to a doctor/counselor or we attach shame to how he/she is feeling?
+Do we signpost them to a doctor/counselor or do we attach shame to how he/she is feeling?

 One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
-Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide – WHO.
+Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill health and disability worldwide – WHO.

 How does society see mental health disorders?